hoho/conkitty/README.md

 `template-name [$arg1 [$arg2 […]]]`

 Where `template-name` is a name of the template, this name is used to call the template.
-When you call the template, you can pass any number of arguments into it.
+When you call the template, you can pass any number of arguments to it.
 These arguments will be accessible from JavaScript expressions of the template via appropriate names.
 Argument names should be a valid JavaScript variable names.